rmylonas/MetaDB/README.md

 ![MetaDB statistics](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/statistics_runs.png "MetaDB statistics")

-On this page you can see some simple graphs about the usage of your resources by project.
+On this page you can see some simple statistics about the usage of your resources.

 ### User management